dc4eu/educational-pilot/eidas-scenarios/scenario2/trust_modes_bridge.md

 The DC4EU project outlines four EAA issuance scenarios:

 1. **Scenario 1**: EAAs in closed systems (not EUDIW-compatible).
-2. **Scenario 2**: EAAs by non-qualified TSPs (EBSI enhances trust).
+2. **Scenario 2**: EAAs by non-notified public sector bodies (Pub-EAAss) and non-qualified TSPs (EBSI enhances trust).
 3. **Scenario 3**: EAAs by public sector bodies (Pub_EAAs).
 4. **Scenario 4**: EAAs by qualified TSPs (QEAAs).

-This guide focuses on **Scenario 2**, where EBSI’s DID infrastructure and Verifiable Accreditation model address eIDAS trust model gaps by verifying TSP authorization and attribute authenticity.
+This guide focuses on **Scenario 2**, where EBSI’s DID infrastructure and Verifiable Accreditation model address eIDAS trust model gaps by verifying the issuer’s (whereas it is the Authentic Soruce or a non-qualified TSP authorization and attribute authenticity.

 ## 2. Terminology